Quantfury Daily Gazette

-I am Daniel Muvdi and I am a Bitcoin believer
+I am Daniel Muvdi, and Bitcoin believer

 Many years ago, I entered the investment market using different assets, such as Forex, Stocks, Options, Futures, etc. But in 2016 I decided to invest in an asset that showed good growth potential, called BITCOIN.
 At that time, the currency was still little known and there were many questions around it, which with the passing of time have been answered.
 In this article I will try to show how Bitcoin has answered each one of them little by little.

 The first question that arises from the beginning of this revolution is: Is it legal to create a currency?

 The legality of Bitcoin has been the subject of debate for many years since its creation in 2009, however the latest events around Bitcoin may determine that the cryptocurrency has proven its legality.
 Let’s review some of these:

 - Bitcoin is accepted in large stores and businesses around the world, Overstock.com (OSTK: NASDAQ) was one of the large retail stores in the United States to accept Bitcoin as payment methods legally.

 - Tesla (TSLA: NASDAQ) accepts Bitcoin on its platform as a payment method, which it later withdrew due to environmental concerns.
 However, they bought $1.5 trillion worth of BTC averaging at $34,000 per Bitcoin and are still holding it as an investment on their books.

 - We have CashApp from Square (SQ: NYSE), Paypal (PYPL: NASDAQ), among other large payment companies within the United States accepting and selling Bitcoin legally, also in the United States.